Addiction Treatment And The Importance Of Geography

 Getting yourself far away from these temptations will help you focus on what’s important – and that’s you, getting better every day.

-Colorado Springs Residential Recovery
+Colorado Springs Inpatient Recovery

-Our Colorado Springs residential recovery facility provides a gender-specific sober living environment designed to help you rediscover the joy of living while you learn how to cope with your drug addiction or alcoholism.
+Our Colorado Springs inpatient recovery facility provides a gender-specific sober living environment designed to help you rediscover the joy of living while you learn how to cope with your drug addiction or alcoholism.
 We provide a structured daily routine that is tailored to the individual’s needs, combining one-on-one therapy with group therapy, 12-step meetings, and activities throughout the day and evening.

-Benefits of Relocating From Denver for Addictions Treatment
+Benefits Of Relocating From Denver For Addictions Treatment

 Though Denver, Colorado, has much to offer as a city, the cost of living in Colorado’s capital can be prohibitive for a young adult early in their recovery.
 Our addiction treatment program in Colorado Springs helps to establish both a foundation for recovery as well as a financial foundation.